patrickryankenneth/dpncy/README.md

 # dpncy - The Intelligent Python Dependency Resolver

 ### One environment.
 Unlimited packages/versions/dependencies.
 No duplicates/downgrades ever again.
-You can safely delete pipx, uv, conda, Docker, etc. today.
+You can significantly reduce your reliance on pipx, uv, conda, Docker, etc. today.

 ---